Why Identity Has Become the Primary Attack Surface

 - Password anomalies

-The more serious risk often begins after authentication succeeds.
-The real question is not only who logged in.
-It is what that access now allows.
-That includes:
+The more serious risk usually starts after authentication succeeds.
+The interesting question isn't who logged in - it's what that access now allows them to do.
+That means monitoring things like:

 - Delegated access misuse